Borderlands 3: Retail editions

+Downloadable content

 Gearbox planned to release additional content through paid downloadable content for Borderlands 3, though does not plan to add any additional playable characters.

 The first content pack, Moxxi's Heist of the Handsome Jackpot, was released on 19 December 2019 for all platforms.
 The content features the players helping Moxxi take back a casino that Handsome Jack stole from her prior to his death.
 The second content pack, Guns, Love and Tentacles: The Marriage of Wainwright & Hammerlock was released on 26 March 2020, which is a Lovecraftian-themed DLC and focuses on the characters Wainwright Jakobs and Sir Hammerlock, who are planning their wedding in the cult-controlled planet Xylourgos.
 The third content pack, Bounty of Blood was released on 25 June 2020 and is a Western-inspired DLC that also incorporates Japanese aesthetics.
 The fourth content pack, Psycho Krieg and the Fantastic Fustercluck, featuring the return of the character Krieg from Borderlands 2, was released on 10 September 2020.
-These four content packs were available as the game's first season pass available from the game's release.
+These four content packs were available as part of the game's first season pass available from the game's release.

-In April 2020, Gearbox added "Borderlands Science", a tile-matching mini-game that was developed in conjunction with McGill University, Massively Multiplayer Online Science, and The Microsetta Initiative.
-The game is designed to present puzzles formulated from DNA sequences from the medical studies from research into the human gut microbiome.
-If a player is able to achieve a minimum score for a given level, then this indicates they have found a possible match that can be flagged to researchers for further study, since not all sequences will necessarily have such a possible match.
-Players are rewarded with special in-game skins and limited-time loot boosters for completing these puzzles.